Sunday, March 2nd 2025, 1420-1730

 A rebel without a clue.

-This Tom Petty song was playing on the radio at the gas station in the morning, seemed appropriate.
+This Tom Petty song was playing on the gas station radio in the morning…seemed appropriate.

-I slept surprisingly well considering the onslaught of noise and lights surrounding the gas station.
+I slept surprisingly well, considering the onslaught of noise and lights surrounding the gas station.
 I had to sink my earplugs really well, then cover my eyes with my buff.
 I woke up a few times to the sound of trucks roaring in to get gas, but otherwise the other sounds became white noise.
-In my hiking career, I’d not only learned to sleep peacefully in the wilderness (by far the safest and quietest place), but I’d also gotten shut-eye in city parks, baseball fields, church lots, ditches, under bridges, barns, beer gardens, back yards, farm fields, vans, trailers, abandoned cabins, huts, shelters, and trashy hiker hostels.
+In my hiking career, I’d not only learned to sleep peacefully in the wilderness, I’d also gotten shut-eye in city parks, baseball fields, church lots, ditches, barns, beer gardens, back yards, farm fields, vans, trailers, abandoned cabins, huts, shelters, trashy hiker hostels, and under bridges.
 Adding a gas station to the list just seemed like it was destined to be.
-In fact, recalling the PCT, I basically camped behind the gas station at Old Station.
+In fact, recalling the PCT, I camped behind the gas station at Old Station, too.
 Granted, that was a MUCH less busy location than along an interstate.

 I was pretty strategic about my morning.
 Banking on no one coming into the store at 6 am, I decided to wash my hair in the sink.
 I’d purposely left some shampoo and conditioner in my resupply bag.
 My timing was perfect, as I got the deed done before anyone else came in.
 Lesson learned, I should have used a bottle for the rinsing, as this would have been easier.
 But I’d say it was a success.
 Don’t worry, I made sure to mop up any spilled water, leaving no mess.
 It was amazing how much better I felt after a few wet wipes, a clothes rinsing, and my hair wash.
 Who needs a shower?
 Incidentally, Carolyn told me they were building an RV park, so perhaps future hikers will indeed be able to take a shower in their proposed bath house.

 Also, let me briefly talk about socks and shoes on the DWTH.
 Between all the rocks, sand and brush, they both take a horrible beating.
-Most hikers will wisely switch out at Parker, but of course being one to always stretch the life out of my things, I was still wearing what I started with.
-Also, I usually carry 2 pairs of Darn Tough socks, one for walking and the other for sleeping.
-When the walking socks get too crusty, I can switch them with my sleeping socks.
-But on this hike, I brought these thick “heat locker” socks that I got on the Hayduke for sleeping.
-They are incredibly warm, but too thick to hike in.
-So lesson learned, bring more than one pair of hiking socks.
+Most hikers will wisely switch out at Parker, but being one to always stretch the life out of my things, I was still wearing what I started with.
+Also, I usually carried 2 pairs of Darn Tough socks, one for walking and the other for sleeping.
+When the walking socks get too crusty, I switch them with my sleeping socks.
+But on this hike, I brought these thick “heat locker” socks for sleeping, instead.
+They were incredibly warm, but too thick to hike in.
+So lesson learned, I should have brought more than one pair of hiking socks.

 Moving on, I enjoyed a nice hot breakfast of assorted frozen items.
 The burritos were actually a pretty decent price at $6, consistent with most gas stations.
-And the hot dogs for $2 were actually a bargain!
-Buck30 said they’d been $4 when he passed through, so there you go, proof that Trump is bringing down inflation, just like he said he would (it’s good I hadn’t had time to check my retirement account lately…looks like I might have to permanently move into my tent).
+And the $2 hot dogs were actually a bargain!
+Buck30 said they’d been $4 when he passed through just months before, so there you go, proof that Trump was bringing down inflation.
+(It’s good that I hadn’t checked my retirement account lately., as it looked like I might have to permanently move into my tent).

 I lingered in the gas station for way too long through the morning and into the afternoon.
-The thing about these weird resupply stops is that a hiker can’t really get a proper rest between sections.
+The thing about these weird resupply stops was that I couldn’t really get a proper rest between sections.
 But I did the best I could, given the situation.
 Finally I broke out of the vortex and started walking back into the void mid afternoon.
 I’d seen that the forecast was calling for high wind through the next few days, followed by some rain.
 The wind had definitely picked up, but wasn’t too bad yet.
-I’d actually expected the wind to be an almost every day problem, so I felt lucky to have many calm days instead.
+I’d actually expected the wind to be an almost every day problem, so I felt lucky to have gotten plenty of calm days.

 I looked hard through my maps for a decent wash to camp in, but the imagery showed almost nothing for the first 14 miles.
 I passed a few small hills with nice rock outcrops.
 I poked around for a bit, not quite finding what I was looking for.
 Finally I settled on a stand of yuccas, snuggling up close to them for a wind break.
 It worked pretty well.
 At least I had a very scenic view of the sunset!